vesavvo/Python_Ohjelmistoteema/English/Project/02_Final_Project_Assignment.md

 Chapter 5 (Quality requirements) specifies what requirements the game has other than the functional requirements.
 These could for example be requirements relating to response time or usability.kattavuus

+A requirements specification document can be evaluated with the following questions:

+- Does the vision provide a general view of the game and the idea behind the game?
+- Has the functionality of the game been presented in a comprehensive, unambiguous, concrete and feasible way?
+Does the document give an accurate impression of how the game works?
+- Does the game contain novel ideas?
+- Have the necessary quality requirements been presented in a concrete way?
+- Does the game fulfill the set mandatory conditions for the game?
+- Can the document be considered a high-quality, technical document in terms of language and appearance?

-## Boundary conditions for the game
+## Mandatory conditions for the game

-The finished flight simulator game must follow the boundary conditions listed below.
+The finished flight simulator game must follow the mandatory conditions listed below.
 You are again free to design and implement any type of a game you want as long as it fulfills these conditions:

 1. The user playes the game in an interactive way on a browser.